Shrimp and Grits

 The goal is to enhance – not over power.

 If you do not live on the east coast or the south, you might find a hard time finding stone ground grits.
-My favorite kind that I buy at the Fresh Market, but if you can also buy them on Amazon.
+My favorite kind that I buy at the Fresh Market are Charleston Favorites, but you can also buy them on Amazon.

 Enjoy and remember to Pin or Save for Later!